opencog/learn/scm/README.md

 A short description of each file.
 Listed roughly in pipeline order.
 As a general rule, later files not only depend on earlier files, but the also require, as input, data that was produced by earlier files.
+Some of these files contain extensive documentation.
+Those are linked below.

 * __learn.scm__           This is the main guile module.
 * __common.scm__          Common code